JozanLeClerc/unixize/README.md

 **USE WITH CAUTION!**

-Without the `-p` option, **unixize** will commit to do exactly what it's supposed to do, rename all the badly formatted in the chosen directory.
+Without the `-p` option, **unixize** will commit to do exactly what it's supposed to do, rename all the badly formatted files in the chosen directory.
 To deunixize your files, you'll have to rename everything manually.